RaviSoji/plda/README.md

  so it stores a bunch of parameters in memory that are not necessary for simple classification problems.

+The model parameters are estimated via empirical Bayes.

 __Paper Citation__

 [Ioffe S. (2006) Probabilistic Linear Discriminant Analysis.